ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 ```

 ##### 3. Finalize

 * Securely store the updated `kustomization.yaml`

 #### 5.1.2 Application Updates

-The application update is related the Zenhub application code—the containers Zenhub is running on.
+Application updates are related to the Zenhub application code — the containers Zenhub is running on.

-Quite often, we will release a new version for the Zenhub Enterprise application in the form a new Docker tag to pull from our public Docker Registry.
+Quite often, we will release a new version of the Zenhub Enterprise application in the form of new Docker tags to pull from our public Docker Registry.

 An application update doesn't require any downtime.

 ##### 1. Prepare

 * Open your `kustomization.yaml` file that you configured when deploying Zenhub.
 * Perform a diff to make sure no outstanding changes are waiting to be applied:

 ```bash
 kustomize build . | kubectl diff -f-
 ```

 > It should exit 0 and only display a warning of unused variables.

 ##### 2. Update `kustomization.yaml`

 * To perform an application update to any Zenhub version, modify the image tags in the `images` section to match the new Zenhub application image tags.

 > If you are using your own registry, you have to sync the images first, see [3.1 Docker Registry](#31-docker-registry)

 ```txt